Install server manually on UNIX

-This topic explains how to install the server manually.
-Use this method on UNIX systems for which the interactive or silent installers are not available.
+You can install the Deployment Automation server manually.
+Use this method on UNIX systems for which the interactive or silent installers are not provided.

 To install the server manually on UNIX: